 With the right data, predictive analytics can help you generate higher win rates, greater customer retention, faster sales cycles, and lower selling costs.
 That’s real steak on the table.
 However, most sales leaders are being presented interesting dashboards that don’t generate insights that are acted upon to impact revenue.
-Recently I was conducting a workshop with a sales operations leader and we discussed how she is leveraging descriptive diagnostic and predictive sales analytics (See question four of the sales operations phase on page 314 of the workbook.) and she described how she’s using analytics to direct sales resources.
+Recently I was conducting a workshop with a sales operations leader and we discussed how she is leveraging descriptive diagnostic and predictive sales analytics and she described how she’s using analytics to direct sales resources.
 How do you translate analytics into data-driven insights?
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 With the right data — digital body language, behaviors, sales stages, actions and responses, and models based on past quarter performance — it’s possible to make powerful predictions.
 Ideally, predictive analytics reveal which existing deals are likely to close, when they will close, and what specific actions can be taken to successfully realize the expectations.
 Follow the script, execute, and keep the salespeople from shooting themselves in the foot.
 That’s the dream.